alextrs/oestandards/README.md

 # Other
 <a name="block--labels"></a><a name="10.1"></a>
   - [10.1](#block--labels) **Block Labels**: Always use block labels
     > Why?
 If you do not name a block, the AVM leaves the innermost iterating block that contains the LEAVE statement.
 The same is applicable to UNDO and NEXT statements.
-THis can cause unexpected behaviour
+THis can cause unexpected behavior

     ```openedge
     /* bad */
     DO TRANSACTION:
       FOR EACH memberBenefit:
         ...
-        /* this will affect only current iteration */
+        /* this will affect current iteration only */
         UNDO, LEAVE.
       END.
     END.